dswann101164/azure-noob-blog/posts/2025-11-16-terraform-remote-state-azure.md

 Just add it to `.gitignore` from day one.

 **Other security things:**
-- ✅ Enable "Secure transfer required" on storage account
+- âœ… Enable "Secure transfer required" on storage account
-- ✅ Configure storage firewall rules
+- âœ… Configure storage firewall rules
-- ✅ Enable soft delete (90-day retention)
+- âœ… Enable soft delete (90-day retention)
-- ✅ Enable versioning
+- âœ… Enable versioning
-- ✅ Rotate SP secrets quarterly
+- âœ… Rotate SP secrets quarterly
-- ✅ Use least-privilege RBAC (Contributor, not Owner)
+- âœ… Use least-privilege RBAC (Contributor, not Owner)

 ## Troubleshooting (What Will Actually Break)